claudiofahey/hsk-docs/deploying-cloudera-cdh-5-with-isilon.rst

       |                           | "resourcepool list" in the Serengeti CLI.                |
       +---------------------------+----------------------------------------------------------+

-    *For more details, refer to the BDE documentation referenced above.*
+    *For more details, refer to the BDE documentation.*

 #.
 Login to the Serengeti CLI.